rafaelwaterkemper/typescript-cheatsheet/README.md

 Type Narrowing
 --
-When we define a super type can be onw of two types, we can use instanceOf to infer which type should be matched.
+When we define a super type can be one of the two types, we can use instanceOf to infer which type should be matched.

     type Square = {